Spring Cleaning with Essential Oils

 Precaution: Do not use this formulation on your face or body.
 Keep away from babies, children, and pets.

 Damp Mop- add 2-3 drops of a favorite essential oil to a wet mop.
-Lemon (Citrus limon)- a powerful anti-bacterial, antioxidant, anti-viral, and immune stimulant.
+Lemon (Citrus limon) is a potent anti-bacterial, antioxidant, anti-viral, and immune stimulant.
 Eucalyptus (Eucalyptus globulous)-anti-viral, anti-bacterial, anti-fungal, anti-infectious, antiseptic, deodorant, and insecticidal.

 Carpets- add 2-4 drops of essential oil to ½ cup of baking soda and sprinkle on carpets before vacuuming.
 Peppermint (Mentha piperita)- anti-fungal, anti-parasitic, antibacterial, antiviral, and respiratory support.
 Eucalyptus (Eucalyptus radiata)-anti-viral, anti-bacterial, anti-fungal, anti-infectious, antiseptic, deodorant, and insecticidal.